perfect enough to make grown men cry and every woman swoon

 Shortening their name to The Bills, the band released their album Let Em Run in 2005, which was picked up by Grammy-winning US label Red House Records.
 The album earned them their second Juno Award nomination, and the video for “Let Em Run” was aired across Canada on CMT.
 Seasoned Winnipeg jazz and world music talent Richard Moody (violin, viola) joined the band not long after.
 Touring the US, the band became a favorite at bluegrass, folk and Americana festivals and quickly won over legions

-Responding to fan demand, The Bills are now back in the saddle, with their long-awaited new album Yes Please, on Red House Records.
+Responding to fan demand, The Bills released Yes Please in 2013 on Red House Records.
 Featuring almost all originals, the album is a vibrant collection of instrumentals and songs that perfectly showcase why The Bills are known the world over as one of the most boldly innovative roots bands, always remaining true to the global acoustic traditions they revere.

 - Leonard Cohen